Reducing On Scene Time with EXIT Principles, U-STEP-OUT, Simplistic Space Creation, Self-Extrication, and Effective Rescue Planning

 Understanding EXIT Principles and U-STEP-OUT

 EXIT principles focus on efficient, safe, and controlled extrication of victims from vehicles.
 It’s about knowing what to do, when, and how to avoid delays or unnecessary risks.
-U-STEP-OUT is a practical mnemonic that guides rescuers through key steps to reduce on scene time.
+U-STEP-OUT is a practical mnemonic that guides rescuers through key steps to reduce on-scene time.

 Here’s a quick breakdown of U-STEP-OUT: